KEEP YOUR CASE STRONG

 Kindness means being smart.

 There is pain and negative emotion in divorce.
 Express it to your attorney, friends and family, or to a counselor.
 These people are your team.
 Don’t express it to your spouse or your children.
+The contention is unnecessary, and makes things worse.
+When I conduct settlement conferences as a divorce and custody attorney or as a mediator, I prevent both spouses from arguing.
+Instead, they each state their positions.

 Your children will be happier if you and your spouse maintain kindness during your divorce.
 Even if you don’t feel any kindness, just avoiding contention between you makes your children happier.
 That is smart.
 It is the opposite of parental alienation.